 Bryson DeChambeau is the highest profile golfer using an arm lock putter.
 Forget your feelings on the guy, there is no debate that Bryson DeChambeau is one of the most electric players on Tour.
 Whether he’s making headlines for his ongoing beef with Brooks Koepka, being called out by his fellow pros for refusing to yell “Fore!”, or being a normal guy while playing golf with Mickleson, Brady, and Rodgers, Bryson is approaching appointment television when he plays.
 No matter the conversation, DeChambeau’s high profile makes his game on the greens synonymous with the arm lock putter.

-Other pros using arm lock putters include Keegan Bradley, Matt Kuchar, Xander Schauffele, Adam Scott, Webb Simpson, and Will Zalatoris.
+Other pros using arm lock putters include Keegan Bradley, Matt Kuchar, Xander Schauffele, Adam Scott, Webb Simpson putter grip is great, and Will Zalatoris.
 Zalatoris using the funkiest arm lock putter grip, with a backhanded reverse grip, but still counts for the purpose of our list.
+Of course, all of them use the best arm lock putters.
 Many PGA players have dipped their toes into the water that is an arm lock putter, but haven’t quite made it a permanent switch.
 Based on what we see, this group is sure to grow in the near future.
 It should also be noted that Bradley and Scott are converts from the old, now illegal, style of an anchored putter.